 The script above will activate the add_image_size() function.
 If this function is already active, you can add new WordPress images such as the following:

 add_image_size( 'pop-up banner size', 1000, 590 ); add_image_size( 'widget size', 220, 180 );

 In these examples, you’ll to give the additional size name “Pop-up banner size” and “Widget size.”
 The two numbers following the size name stand for the width and height.

-You have successfully added the new image sizes.
-But, it has not been displayed in your theme.
+You have successfully added the new custom image sizes.
+But, it has not been displayed in your WordPress theme.
 Now, you have to enable the new sizes in your theme.